tensorflow/io/docs/daos_tf_docs.md

 ## Features

 * Providing a plugin utilizing the DAOS DFS layer to provide efficient utilization for Intel's filesystem.
+The Read-Only Memory Region remains unsupported.

 ## Prerequisites